Maps

 // Persistent state variables arr: map<Int, Int>; // "array" of Int values as a map arrLength: Int = 0; // length of the "array", defaults to 0

-If you still need a large map or an unbound (infinitely large) map, it’s better to architect your smart contracts according to the asynchronous and actor-based model of TON blockchain.
-That is, to use contract sharding and essentially make the whole blockchain a part of your map(s).
+If you still need a large or unbounded (infinitely large) map, it is better to architect your smart contracts according to the asynchronous and actor-based model of TON blockchain.
+That is, use contract sharding and essentially make the entire blockchain part of your map(s).